JohnHop/useless_isam/docs/part4.md

 ## Back to the Statement class

-Last step is to implement `std::vector<Record> Statement::execute(Database& database)`.
+Last step is to implement `std::vector<Record> Statement::execute(Database& database)` in [statement.cpp](https://github.com/JohnHop/useless_isam/blob/main/statement.cpp).
 We store the result in a `std::vector` class: if no records are found, then we get an empty vector.<br>
 First

 ```C++